jasnell/node/doc/api/quic.md

 Gracefully closes the `QuicSocket`.
 Existing `QuicSession` instances will be permitted to close naturally.
 New `QuicClientSession` and `QuicServerSession` instances will not be allowed.
-The returns `Promise` will be resolved once the `QuicSocket` is destroyed.
+The returns promise will be resolved once the `QuicSocket` is destroyed.

 #### `quicsocket.connect([options])`